nojronatron/nojronatron.github.io/continuing-education/express-auth0-notes.md

 Note: There is a Tenant-level 'redirect url' ("Allowed Logout URLs") which applies to all Applications within that Tenant that don't have 'redirect url' configured.

+### Username Password Authentication

+Auth0 provides a username-password-authentication database for free.
+It is possible to redirect Auth0 to your own DB.

+- Require a username.
+- Require a password of a certain range of length (e.g. 12-15).
+- Import users to Auth0 for use with thie username-password DB.
+- Enable/Disable 'sign-ups' to the application.

+## User Management in Auth0

+Creating a Role (RoleID) enables establishment of Permissions to Users that will access an Auth0 API.

+- The Auth0 Management API is not included.
+- TBD

 ## Footer

 Return to [Conted Index](./conted-index.html)